invariant-labs/protocol/docs/docs/invariant_staker/calculation.md

 - `seconds_inside` - the total seconds spent inside the position's range for the duration of the stake,
 - `result` - the amount of rewards owed.

+### Reward updates

+Rewards amount depends on user’s active liquidity over time what is described by secondsPerLiquidity factor which is saved on user position.
+Every time when this factor is increasing, rewards are also increasing.
+User’s secondsPerLiquidity depends on secondsPerLiquidityGlobal which is updated based on all active liquidity over time therefore if this factor increases user rewards also grow.
+Update frequency depends on time and all liquidity but also in case of withdraw rewards update is triggered by direct instruction before withdraw.